Michael Tolliver Lives: A Novelby Ambrose Bierce

 -- is based on recently uncovered facts that forever change our understanding

-of what really happened.
-Told by a feisty young reporter, Annalisa
+by a feisty young reporter, Annalisa

 Passarelli, the novel paints a vivid picture of the Victorian-era city,